-Identifying students in need of support
+4. Identifying students in need of support

-- Huntingdale Primary School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially. - The Student Wellbeing team plays a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
+Huntingdale Primary School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
+The Student Wellbeing team plays a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
+Huntingdale Primary School will utilise the following information and tools to identify students in need of extra emotional, social or educational support:

-- Huntingdale Primary School will utilise the following information and tools to identify students in need of extra emotional, social or educational support:
+- personal, health and learning information gathered upon enrolment and while the student is enrolled

-- Personal, health and learning information gathered upon enrolment and while the student is enrolled
+- attendance records

-- o Attendance records
+- academic performance

-- Academic performance
+- observations by school staff such as changes in engagement, behaviour, self-care, social connectedness and motivation

-- Observations by school staff such as changes in engagement, behaviour, self-care, social connectedness and motivation
+- attendance, detention and suspension data

-- o Suspension data
+- engagement with families

-- Engagement with families
+- self-referrals or referrals from peers